iod-ine/iod-ine/README.md

 ### Guten Tag!

 - My name is Ivan.
-- I'm a PhD student @ Skoltech 🎓
+- I am a geophysicist, a programmer, and a data scientist.
-- I try to be where spatial data meets data science 🗺️📊
+- I currently work @ Sberbank doing data science and big data analytics.
-- I research and work on remote sensing for precision forestry 🌳🌲🛰️
+- I have a lot of research experience, mostly on remote sensing for precision forestry 🌳🌲🛰️

 <!--
 **iod-ine/iod-ine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting a meaningful and challenging job outside Russia.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spark, PostgreSQL optimization, Scala.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/him.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a socialist.
+Fuck capitalism.
+Eat the rich.
-- 💀 When Putin dies the world will become better ...
+- 💀 When Putin dies the world will become better.
 -->